Uberi/speech_recognition/README.rst

 PyAudio (for microphone users)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to use audio input from microphones, `PyAudio <http://people.csail.mit.edu/hubert/pyaudio/#downloads>`__ is also necessary.
-Version 0.2.9+ is required in order to avoid overflow issues with recording on certain machines.
+`PyAudio <http://people.csail.mit.edu/hubert/pyaudio/#downloads>`__ is required if and only if you want to use microphone input (``Microphone``).
+PyAudio version 0.2.9+ is required, as earlier versions have overflow issues with recording on certain machines.

 If not installed, everything in the library will still work, except attempting to instantiate a ``Microphone`` object will throw an ``AttributeError``.